Supply Chain Management

 The VP of Supply Chain

 Is responsible for governance across the supply chain in alignment of overall corporate strategy.
 They are responsible for overseeing everything in the supply chain – all the way back to “the dirt” (the elemental materials that go into making the product – metals, oil, etc.) and out to the end customer.
-In MetaExperts terms, this is a Master MetaExpert who has an end-to-end perspective and can step in as the interim vice president of supply chain.
+In MetaExperts terms, this is a Master MetaExpert who has an end-to-end perspective and can step in as the interim vice president of supply chain or to provide Supply Chain Management Consulting as an interim member of the organization.

 Talent with Niche/Specific skillsets